willsieving/YouTube-View-Predictor-ML/README.md

 Things to think on:
 - Use more data, such as subscriber count and number of videos on channel
 - Generalizing all videos on YouTube is impossible, not all videos are equal
-- Work better with more mainstream videos, such as the Trending section
+- Works better with more mainstream videos, such as the Trending section